data-engineering-helpers/ks-cheat-sheets/data-processing/sqlmesh/README.md

 > visibility and control at any size.
 > It is more than just a [dbt alternative](https://tobikodata.com/reduce_costs_with_cron_and_partitions.html).

 SQLMesh requires some database to store its state.
-DuckDB [DuckDB](https://duckdb.org/) is the database by default, as it is small and efficient enough to be available virtually everywhere:
+[DuckDB](https://duckdb.org/) is the database by default, as it is small and efficient enough to be available virtually everywhere:
 > [DuckDB](https://duckdb.org/) is an embedded database, similar to SQLite,
 > but designed for OLAP-style analytics.
 It is crazy fast and allows you